Translating Theory into Practice: Making Meaning of Learner Centered Education Frameworks for Classroom Based Practitioners

 Published in the September 2007 edition of Educational Leadership, ASCD's flagship journal, this article describes four school characteristics that support teacher growth.

 Being able to read and write in a variety of genres is a common requirement for today's students.
 Thinking through Genre (Stenhouse, 2003) supports English teachers who seek to engage their students in genre studies in the reading and writing workshop.
+My first book, Thinking through Genre has now sold more than 25,000 copies.

 Working with Teaching Matters, these curriculum guides were developed to support teachers in implementing genre-based writing workshops in middle school classrooms.
 Lattimer is the primary author for units in Short Fiction, Memoir, Feature Articles, and Editorials.